SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 }
 ```

 In the next step, the second application *visitors* is added.
 You can already make a first test of the app now.
-Therefore, follow the steps described in [test the app](14-Develop-Core-Application.md#test-the-app).
+Therefore, follow the steps described in the [Test the App](14-Develop-Core-Application.md#test-the-app) section.

 ## Add a Second Application